 2. Attendance and Participation

 Attendance and participation are essential to the experiential learning that is necessary within a professional program.
 Participation in class activities and discussions form the basis of professional inquiry and development.
 Teacher candidates are expected to attend all scheduled classes, lectures and seminars.
-Satisfactory attendance includes, but is not limited to, attending on time, staying in class throughout the entire lesson, and participating in all scheduled coursework and field experiences.
+Satisfactory attendance includes, but is not limited to, attending on time, staying in class throughout the entire lesson, and participating in all scheduled coursework and field experiences, as well as online learning modalities.
 Teacher candidates who miss a significant amount of class time may be required to repeat the course.
 If you are going to be absent, please inform me by email, by phone, or in writing.

 See UBC Teacher Education Program Policies and Guidelines > Expectations > Attendance and Participation for more details.

 Most courses in the teacher education program use a pass/fail grading system.
 For this course, only “pass” or “fail” will appear on your transcript.
 In a professional faculty, passing a course entails both good academic performance as well as active participation in learning activities.
 Students are expected to meet all criteria to receive a passing mark.
 If assignments do not meet expected standards, you will have one opportunity to revise and resubmit assignments.
 In such cases, please attach the first version of the assignment and highlight the changes you have made in response to my comments.
 If you have continued difficulty meeting expectations, I will discuss your situation with you and also with the Teacher Education Office.
 It is my responsibility to provide you with timely, specific and helpful responses to your assignments.

 4. Professional Conduct